TRS-80: Development

-MITS sold 1,000 Altairs in February 1975, and was selling 10,000 a year.
+MITS sold 1,000 Altairs in February 1975 and was selling 10,000 a year.
 When Charles Tandy asked who would buy the computer, company president Lewis Kornfeld admitted that they did not know if anyone would, but suggested that small businesses and schools might.
-Knowing that demand was very strong for the US$795 Altair—which cost more than $1,000 with a monitor—Leininger suggested that Radio Shack could sell 50,000 computers, but no one else believed him; Roach called the figure "horseshit", as the company had never sold that many of anything at that price.
+Knowing that demand was very strong for the US$795 Altair—which cost more than $1,000 with a monitor—Leininger suggested that Radio Shack could sell 50,000 computers, but no one else believed him; Kornfeld said "If I gave one of these to my wife for Christmas, she'd think I was some kind of nut", and Roach called the figure "horseshit", as the company had never sold that many of anything at that price.
 Roach and Kornfeld suggested 1,000 to 3,000 per year; 3,000 was the quantity the company would have to produce to buy the components in bulk.
 Roach persuaded Tandy to agree to build 3,500—the number of Radio Shack stores—so that each store could use a computer for inventory purposes if they did not sell.
 RCA agreed to supply the video monitor—a black-and-white television with the tuner and speakers removed—after others refused because of Tandy's low initial volume of production.
-Tandy used the black-and-silver colors of the RCA CRT unit's cabinet for the TRS-80 units also.
+Tandy used the black-and-silver colors of the RCA CRT unit's cabinet for the TRS-80 units as well.